sagarkatarias/VehicleMap/Readme.md

 * When the user clicks on a specific vehicle on the list, the map zooms to the location of that vehicle and somehow indicate its placement.
 * Also, clicking on a marker highlights the matching item in the vehicle list, as well as center/zoom the map on it.
-* a nice way of displaying the vehicle details by tooltip when one is hovered over.
+* A nice way of displaying the vehicle details by tooltip when one is hovered over.

 ## Json data